-This large woven basket is to hold extra pillow cushions I don’t mind my kids throwing on the floor.
+This large woven basket is to hold extra pillow cushions that I don’t mind my kids using on the floor.
+The basket keeps them contained but easy to access and put away.

 I wish I would have bought 2 of these lidded baskets for extra blankets in the living area.
 It makes a great portable table for easy access to snacks while watching TV too.